 Exhibits displayed in the museum come from the former Louisiana Marine Fisheries Museum provided by the Louisiana Secretary of State, the Louisiana Wildlife & Fisheries Collection from the original Louisiana State Museum in the French Quarter and the Town of Jean Lafitte’s special historical collection.

-Watch The Heart of Louisiana feature on Lafitte’s Barataria Museum and Wetland Trace:
+Check out Fox 8’s Heart of Louisiana’s feature on Lafitte’s Barataria Museum and Wetland Trace: